appsemble/appsemble/docs/guide/theming.md

 ### Applying themes to specific pages or parts of pages

 Specific pages and elements can be styled in the core styling by using the `data-` attributes that are applied to pages.
-Each page has a `data-path` and a `data-path-index` property indicating the path Appsemble used internally to access this page, for example, the first page would have `data-path="pages.example-page"` or `data-path-index="pages.0"`.
+Each page has a `data-path` and a `data-path-index` attribute.
+The `data-path` is a unique path calculated using Appsemble’s normalization function that represents a page or block.
+For example, it could be `data-path="pages.example-page"`. `data-path-index` is the same, except it uses the index of the page.
+For example `data-path-index="pages.0"`.

 To target this using CSS: